Niantic, Inc.: Unreleased projects

-In 2014, Niantic's second announced mobile game, Endgame: Proving Ground, was a part of the transmedia storytelling project that also included an alternate reality game, Endgame: Ancient Truth and novels by James Frey starting with Endgame: The Calling.
+In 2014, Niantic announced its second mobile game, Endgame: Proving Ground.
+The game was intended to be part of a transmedia storytelling project that also included an alternate reality game, Endgame: Ancient Truth, and multiple novels by James Frey starting with Endgame: The Calling.

-CATAN GmbH announced at the 2019 Spiel that it was working on an "upcoming massively multiplayer location based game" titled Catan: World Explorers.
-The game was to be based on the Catan board games; players moved through the real world, using their smartphones to build a Catan universe.
-The game was soft-launched as an open beta for New Zealand, Australia, Denmark, Switzerland, and Singapore.
-The game shut down in November 2021, never officially launched.
+CATAN GmbH announced at the 2019 Essen Game Fair that it was working with Niantic on an upcoming "massively multiplayer location-based game" titled Catan: World Explorers.
+The game was to be based on the Catan board games; players would move through the real world, using their smartphones to build a Catan universe.
+The game was initially soft-launched as an open beta in New Zealand, Australia, Denmark, Switzerland, and Singapore.
+However, the game ceased development in November 2021 before receiving an official launch.

 In June 2021, Niantic announced Transformers: Heavy Metal, a partnership with Hasbro and Tomy.
-The game was being co-developed with Seattle-based studio Very Very Spaceship, but Niantic cancelled the game and three others in June 2022 amidst layoffs.
+The game was co-developed with Seattle-based studio Very Very Spaceship, but Niantic cancelled the game and three others in June 2022 amidst internal staff layoffs.

-In September 2022, Niantic announced it was teaming up with Marvel Entertainment to create Marvel World of Heroes, based on the Marvel Universe.
+In September 2022, Niantic announced Marvel World of Heroes, a joint project with Marvel Entertainment based on the Marvel Universe.
 The game was scheduled to launch in 2023.
-On June 29, 2023, Niantic announced that the game was cancelled as part of the 230 employees laid off.
+However, on June 29, 2023, Niantic announced that the game was cancelled due to the layoffs of 230 employees from the company's Los Angeles office.